Reiki for the Chronic Pain Epidemic

 Understanding Chronic Pain and its Effects on the Body

 Some individuals think of chronic pain as acute pain that does not subside.
 This definition, however, does not quite capture its wide range of manifestations.
 Chronic pain is a blanket term, but not everyone who suffers from it will have comparable symptoms.
-According to WebMD, chronic pain may be mild or excruciating.
+Chronic pain may be mild or excruciating.
 It can also occur continuously or sporadically.
 While the pain may merely inconvenience some people, others may be completely incapacitated by the pain.

 Chronic pain is often described as “burning,” “shooting,” “electrical,” or “aching,” and it can be accompanied by stiffness, soreness, tightness, and discomfort.
 Over time, it can lead to fatigue, moodiness, or sleeplessness.
 The source of a sufferer’s chronic pain can be difficult to pinpoint, since a variety of diseases may contribute.
 It may linger from an old injury, accompany the natural aging process, or even come from poor posture.

 But chronic pain can do much more than just interfere with normal, day-to-day life.
-Researchers at Northwestern University found that it can shrink the brain by 11%, effectively speeding up the brain’s aging process by 10 or 22 years.
+Researchers at Northwestern University found that chronic back pain, in some cases, can shrink the brain by up to 11%, effectively speeding up the brain’s aging process by 10-20 years.
 The effects of chronic pain can also create a vicious cycle.
-With time, the affected nerves become more sensitive, to the point where even the touch of a feather can be painful.
+With time, the affected nerves become more sensitive, to the point where even the touch of a feather can be painful in severe cases.

 For many sufferers of chronic pain, medications can help the pain.
-For other patients, pain medications may not be the best alternative.
+For other patients, pain medications may not be the only focus.
 For example, for many patients, painkillers may interfere with other medications.
 Despite their proven results, pain medications should not be the only solution considered when attempting to assuage chronic pain.
-Medication is only one of several alternatives to treating chronic pain.
+Medication is only one of several options to treating chronic pain.
+Other options may help complement pain medications and procedures.

 Pain Relief Alternatives